eas342/simple_1_over_f_investigation/README.txt

 pairwise_sub_A3 - the pairwise subtracted 54 frames from the raw A3 data.
 No reference pixel or other NCDHAS pipeline processing is applied.

-pairwise_sub_red - the pairwise subtracted 54 pairs from the NCDHAS-processed ALONG (A5) data with default parameters pairwise_sub_red_additional_sub - the pairwise subtracted 54 pairs from the NCDHAS-processed A3 data with default parameters
+pairwise_sub_red - the pairwise subtracted 54 pairs from the NCDHAS-processed ALONG (A5) data with default parameters

 pairwise_sub_red_no_side_refcor - the pairwise subtracted 54 pairs from NCDHAS-processed ALONG (A5) data but with side reference pixels subtraction fully turned off.
 See directory "proc2" as well.

-pairwise_sub_red_additional_sub - the pairwise subtracted 54 pairs from NCDHAS-processed ALONG (A5) data with an extra median subtraction along each row only pairwise_sub_red_rowcol_sub - the pairwise subtracted 54 pairs from NCDHAS-processed ALONG (A5) data with an extra median subtraction along each row and column
+old_1_over_f_after_pairwise_sub/pairwise_sub_red_additional_sub - the pairwise subtracted 54 pairs from NCDHAS-processed ALONG (A5) data with an extra median subtraction along each row only pairwise_sub_red_rowcol_sub - the pairwise subtracted 54 pairs from NCDHAS-processed ALONG (A5) data with an extra median subtraction along each row and column

-proc - the NCDHAS output from processing the raw ALONG (A5) and raw A3 dark exposures with default NCDHAS parameters. proc2 - the NCDHAS output of ALONG (A5) data from processing the raw A5 dark exposure with side reference pixel subtraction fully turned off. (see "run_ncdhas.sh")
+proc - the NCDHAS output from processing the raw ALONG (A5) and raw A3 dark exposures with default NCDHAS parameters. proc2 - the NCDHAS output of ALONG (A5) data from processing the raw A5 dark exposure with side reference pixel subtraction fully turned off. (see "run_ncdhas.sh") proc_pairwise_sub_red_additional_rowSub - the same as proc but with the median of each row in each read subtracted from that row.
+This should be better than subtracting after the fact

 Scripts
 sub_pairwise.py - takes a 108 frame dark frame and creates read pairs